NKI-GCF/XenofilteR/xenofilters/README.md

 ## Algorithm

-For every fragment (one or two reads sharing the same name) `xenofilters`:
+For every fragment (one or two reads sharing the same name) `xenofilters` applies a cascading decision pipeline:

+**Tier 1 — Unmapped fast-path.** If all primaries in one stream are unmapped (flags:
-1. **Fast-path ordering** — if one alignment is mapped and the other is not, the mapped alignment wins immediately without any scoring.
+`UNMAP` and either `!PAIRED` or `MUNMAP`), the mapped stream wins immediately without scoring.
+If both are unmapped the result is a tie.

-2. **Perfect-match fast path** — if one alignment has a single CIGAR operation with no mismatches in the MD tag (a "perfect" alignment) and the other does not, the perfect alignment wins without scoring.
+**Tier 2 — Perfect-match fast-path.** If one stream has every primary alignment with a single-op CIGAR and an all-digit MD tag (no mismatches), and the other does not, the perfect alignment wins.
+Supplementary alignments suppress the perfect flag for their stream.
+Secondary alignments do not.

+**Tier 2.5 — CIGAR/MD structural subsumption.** Before full DP scoring, a quick comparison of each stream's aggregate mismatch, soft-clip, and indel counts is performed.
+If one stream's alignment profile is a strict subset of the other's across all axes (mismatches ≤, clips ≤, indels ≤), the structurally superior stream wins without Needleman–Wunsch scoring.

-3. **Log-likelihood scoring** — when both alignments are imperfect, a per-base log-likelihood score is computed from the CIGAR + MD tag + base quality scores.
-   Mismatches and soft-clips are penalised; indels are penalised with affine gap costs.
+**Tier 3 — Per-base log-likelihood scoring.** A per-base log-likelihood score is computed from CIGAR + MD tag + base quality scores.
+Mismatches and soft-clips are penalised;
+indels use affine gap costs.
+Supplementary alignments contribute a structural configuration penalty (`gap_open + non_clipped_bases × gap_extend`) rather than per-base scoring.
-   The fragment score is the sum over all reads in the fragment.
+The decision score is the sum over all primary reads in the fragment.

-4. **Variant-aware rescue** (optional, `-s` / `-p`) — if a VCF/BCF is supplied, known variants are scored via a Needleman–Wunsch alignment of the alt allele against the read.
-A positive score delta (alt allele better supported than reference) is added to the fragment score, potentially rescuing alignments that would otherwise be discarded.
+**Tier 3 — Variant-aware rescue** (optional, `-s` / `-p`).
+If a VCF/BCF is supplied, known variants are scored via Needleman–Wunsch DP of the alt allele against the read.
-   Non-overlapping variants are combined with a weighted interval scheduling DP.
+A positive score delta (alt allele better supported than reference) is added to the fragment score.
+Non-overlapping variants are combined with weighted interval scheduling (`maximize_delta`). `p_variant > 0.5` is required for a rescue delta to be positive.

-5. **Decision** — the stream with the higher score wins.
-If the Phred-scaled score difference is below `--ambiguous-threshold` (default 0, i.e. disabled), the fragment is written to `--ambiguous-output` instead.
+**Decision.** The stream with the higher score wins.
+If the Phred-scaled score difference is below `--ambiguous-threshold` (default 0) the fragment is written to `--ambiguous-output` instead.

-The optional `XF:C:<phred>` aux tag encodes the Phred-scaled confidence:
+The optional `XF:C:<phred>` aux tag encodes the Phred-scaled confidence.
+When the margin came from variant rescue, `XR:C:<phred>` is written instead.

-`XF = round(10 × |score_delta| / ln 10)`, capped at 255.
+---

+## Three matching algorithms

+`xenofilters` supports three backend algorithms selectable via `--matching-algorithm`:

+**`namesorted` (default).** Both BAMs must be in identical query-name order.
+Streaming, lowest memory, fastest.
+Supports parallel scoring via `--score-threads`.
+Ambiguous BED/VCF region files are not supported in this mode.

+**`hashlookup`.** Accepts position-sorted BAMs with no ordering guarantee between streams.
+Two-pass design: pass 1 reads lightweight `ScoringRecord`s and classifies streams as `EarlyKind::AllUnmapped`, `EarlyKind::AllPerfect`, or `Scoring`.
+Pass 2 seeks via BGZF virtual offsets to fetch full records for output.
+In-memory BED and diagnostic VCF files force fragments through full scoring.
+Single-threaded only.
+Memory proportional to in-flight fragments.

+**`collated`.** Each BAM must be internally collated (all records for a name contiguous) but the two streams may present fragments in any relative order.
+A per-stream `HashMap` buffers unmatched fragments.
+Tabix-indexed BED and VCF files are queried per fragment.
+Output order is not guaranteed.
+Memory proportional to name-order skew.

 ---